Last updated on 16/05/24

 What Google Translate did to the text:

-The translated version includes mistakes of all kind.
+The translated version includes all types of mistakes.

 • Singular/plural agreement

-In Spanish, if a noun is singular form, any related article, adjective or verb must also be in singular form.
+In Spanish, if a noun is singular, any related article, adjective or verb must also be in singular form.
 However, the automatic translator doesn’t seem to know this.

 Las traducciones juradas se cobrará por página […]